 There is no fixed pattern to make a financial dashboard.
 Each department, profession, and industry has its own codes and this plurality requires a high level of personalization.

-Leonard de Vinci said: Simplicity is the ultimate form of sophistication.
+Leonardo de Vinci said: Simplicity is the ultimate form of sophistication.
 A clear view allows the audience to focus on data more than on the understanding of a slideshow.
-The keys for a good presentation are a strong message, contextualization, and significative data.
+The keys to a good presentation are a strong message, contextualization, and relevant data.